 A Healthy Outlook

 Volusia County is home to two businesses that employ more than 1,000 workers a piece.
 Both companies, AdventHealth (5,510 employees) and Halifax Health (3,200 employees), are in the health care industry.

 One of the ever-growing industries in Volusia County is film and television production, and a number of major films have been produced here.
 Think “Monster” with Charlize Theron, “Days of Thunder” starring Tom Cruise and “The Waterboy” with Adam Sandler.

 Since 1990, Volusia County has backed an Art in Public Places program that has resulted in 200+ pieces of art placed on permanent display.

 Embry-Riddle Aeronautical University in Daytona Beach is known as the world’s leading aviation and aerospace university, producing more than 25% of the nation’s commercial pilots.

 The scenic St. Johns River is the perfect place to paddle a kayak or cast a line.
 Plus, it is linked to a number of beautiful parks along Volusia County’s western border.

 The 4-1-1 on Greater Daytona

-Stretch a Buck: The Greater Daytona region offers a competitive cost of living, with the median home price at $250,000, lower than most Florida markets, including Orlando.
+- Stretch a Buck: The Greater Daytona region offers a competitive cost of living, with the median home price at $284,000, lower than most Florida markets, including Orlando.
 There is no corporate franchise tax as well as no state personal income tax, taxes on inventories and taxes on foreign income.

-Dynamic Economy: The 16-city region in east-central Florida has a $21 billion, innovation-driven economy that includes key industry clusters in life sciences, aerospace, advanced manufacturing, boat building, and food production.
+- Dynamic Economy: The 16-city region in east-central Florida has a $21 billion, innovation-driven economy that includes vital industry clusters in life sciences, aerospace, advanced manufacturing, boat building, and food production.
 More than 450 advanced manufacturing operations call Volusia County home.
 Plus, six postsecondary education institutions in the county are engaged in preparing the workforce for manufacturers.